brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halfOrcs.md

 Ghost Wolf

-**School** conjuration (creation); **Level** sorcerer/wizard 4, summoner 2
+**School** conjuration (creation; **Level** sorcere_dir/wizard 4, summoner 2

 **Casting Time** 10 minutes

-**Components** V, S, F (dire wolf tooth)
+**Components** V, S, F (dire wolf tooth

 **Range** 0 ft.

 **Target** one quasi-real wolflike creature

-**Duration** 1 hour/level (D) or 1 round/level; see text
+**Duration** 1 hou_dir/level (D or 1 roun_dir/level; see text

-**Saving Throw** none (see description); **Spell Resistance** no
+**Saving Throw** none (see description; **Spell Resistance** no

 This spell conjures a Large, quasi-real, wolflike creature made of roiling black smoke.
-It functions as _ [phantom steed](spells/phantomSteed#_phantom-steed)_, except as noted above.
+It functions as _ [phantom steed](spell_dir/phantomSteed#_phantom-steed)_, except as noted above.
 In addition, the creature radiates an aura of fear.
 Any creature with fewer than 6 Hit Dice within 30 feet (except the ghost wolf‘s rider) must make a Will save or become shaken for 1d4 rounds (this is a mind-affecting fear effect).
 A creature that makes its Will save is unaffected by the steed's fear aura for 24 hours.

 The ghost wolf may also be used in combat.
-Once per round, the rider may direct the ghost wolf to attack in battle as a free action (bite +10, 1d8+6 points of damage); unlike an animal mount, this does not require a [Ride](skills/ride#_ride) check or any training.
+Once per round, the rider may direct the ghost wolf to attack in battle as a free action (bite +10, 1d8+6 points of damage; unlike an animal mount, this does not require a [Ride](skill_dir/ride#_ride) check or any training.
 Once the ghost wolf attacks, it lasts for only 1 round per level thereafter.

 Half-Blood Extraction

-**School** transmutation (polymorph); **Level** alchemist 5, cleric 5, druid 5, sorcerer/wizard 5, witch 5
+**School** transmutation (polymorph; **Level** alchemist 5, cleric 5, druid 5, sorcerer/wizard 5, witch 5

 **Casting Time** 1 hour